DSD-DBS/capella-collab-manager/docs/docs/user/sessions/types/persistent.md

  ~ SPDX-License-Identifier: Apache-2.0
  -->

-# Getting started with a persistent session
+# Getting Started with a Persistent Session

 <!-- prettier-ignore-start -->